 Thicker Than Water: Unbreakable loyalty to his brother despite jealousy.
-Then he accepts Jarl Borg's offer to join him against Ragnar and Horik, he finds himself incapable of actually striking a blow against his brother in the ensuing battle.
+Even after accepting Jarl Borg's offer to join him against Ragnar and Horik, he finds himself incapable of actually striking a blow against his brother in the ensuing battle.

 Token Evil Teammate: Rollo is teased as this.
 He supports and follows Ragnar, but he's a rapist, hits on his brother's wife (even after she rebuffs him multiple times), and resents Ragnar's successes.
 His most redeeming quality is his Undying Loyalty through multiple opportunities to betray Ragnar.